valleysonata/portofolio/README.md

 ## About

 A fully interactive macOS Sequoia-style desktop environment that runs entirely in the browser.
-Features a working terminal with an AI agent, a Safari-style browser, Spotify player, Launchpad app launcher, and native-feeling window management with genie animations — all built from scratch with vanilla JS.
+Features a working terminal with an AI agent, a Safari-style browser, Spotify player, Launchpad app launcher, and native-feeling window management with genie-like animations.
 The AI agent runs through a Cloudflare Worker proxy to Groq, keeping the API key secure.

 ## Features